ondrej-kvasnovsky/Handbook-of-Hidden-Data-Scientist/basics/data_table.md

 * Extends from `data.frame` and therefore should provide the same API.
 * Is written in C and is really fast.
-* Much faster at subsetting, group and updating.
+* Much faster at subsetting, grouping and updating.

 #### Hello world